-How Long Is The Pushing Stage Of Labor?
-Here's What To Expect Before Childbirth
+Here's How Long The Pushing Stage Of Labor *Actually* Takes

 It's easy to have some pretty seriously inaccurate, preconceived notions when it comes to labor and delivery.
 In fact, thanks to unrealistic depictions of childbirth on television shows and in movies, you'd be forgiven for thinking that birth only lasts as long as it takes you to scream a few obscenities at your partner.
 But labor can actually take a long time, and is composed of multiple stages.
 So, how long is the pushing stage of labor?
 Like almost everything involved with pregnancy, labor, delivery, and postpartum life, it depends on a few things.
 After all, no two women, or two births, are completely alike.

 According to BabyCenter, labor consists of three stages, including early and active labor in the first stage, the second stage where you are fully dilated and pushing your baby into the world, and the third stage which involves a new mother delivering the placenta.
 According to the American Pregnancy Association (APA), a non-profit organization that promotes pregnancy wellness, the first stage of labor is the longest, and on average can last anywhere from 8-12 hours.
 As stated on the APA website:

 "During this phase, you should just try to relax.
 It is not necessary to rush to the hospital or birth center."